 Neither researchers nor doctors know the exact effects of COVID-19 on people with arthritis.
-The World Health Organization (WHO) and other expert bodies are still learning about the impact of the virus on people with preexisting health conditions.
+The

 According to the Arthritis Foundation, people with autoimmune or inflammatory arthritis with high disease activity generally have a higher risk of infections due to reduced immune function.

 Regarding children with arthritis, the Arthritis Foundation suggest that factors such as arthritis type, disease activity, the involvement of organs, and the level to which their immune system is suppressed may all play a role in the risk of coronavirus infection.